 Scott joined Queen’s University as Director of Research and Enterprise in November 2010.
 He provides strategic oversight for the development of the research base and the delivery of knowledge exchange activities both within the region and beyond.
 Before joining Queen’s, Scott spent several years at Imperial College London leading academic research activities within the Faculty of Medicine and more broadly as Research Office Head and Programme Director, Business Intelligence.
 During his time at Imperial College, Scott also oversaw the successful delivery of a number of major projects to support research development and commercialisation.

 Scott has also held a number of posts within research strategy and policy development, working for the Medical Research Council and for the Higher Education Funding Council for England, where latterly he played a key role in developing the Research Excellence Framework programme.
 Scott is a member of the Northern Ireland MATRIX Panel, the Northern Ireland Science Park Leadership Group and holds an undergraduate degree in English and Geography from the University of Keele and an MBA from Imperial College London.

-In her career she has worked across numerous industry sectors (aerospace, automotive, construction and energy) and disciplines (product development, programme management, operations, human resources, quality, business development and business improvement).
-Rose Mary is Chairperson of the Colin Neighbourhood Partnership, providing leadership, strategic direction and governance to a wide range of community regeneration activities; Chairperson of Catagen, a specialist testing technology company for the automotive industry; and is a Non-Executive Director of the Northern Ireland Science Park.
 A graduate of Queen's University, she is the recipient of numerous awards, including the European Woman of Achievement in Business and European Automotive Woman of the Year.
 Rose Mary is a Chartered Engineer, Fellow of the Institute of Mechanical Engineers, Member of the Institute of Directors and Fellow of the Chartered Management Institute.